NSSK-organization/os-init/README.md

 # Operating System Initialization

 Here are the important things I like to do on a brand new computer.
 Just follow the quickstart instructions, run a command, sit back, and relax as we do all the work for you!

+For help debugging, go to [src/README.md](https://github.com/NSSK-organization/os-init/tree/main/src#readme)

 ## Quickstart